 3Low Demand for In-House Resources

 SMBs may not have resources in-house capable of managing IT.
-SaaS vendors do the heavy lifting when it comes to software updates and security patches, so fewer in-house resources are required.
+SaaS vendors do the heavy lifting regarding software updates and security patches, requiring fewer in-house resources.
 SaaS systems are also easy to install, deploy, and configure.
-When the merchant works with a technology solution provider (TSP) who provides a full slate of value-added services and payments integration in addition to SaaS, the SMB’s entire IT environment is covered.
+When the merchant works with a technology solution provider (TSP) who provides a full slate of value-added services, payments integration, and SaaS, the SMB’s entire IT environment is covered.

-There are also benefits for TSPs who sell SaaS systems — there is less labor required to support them while you build a recurring revenue stream.
+There are also benefits for TSPs who sell SaaS systems – less labor is required to support them while you build a recurring revenue stream.

 Do Your Customers Know What They’re Missing?